PhilippeLeopoldie/bookLibraryBackend/README.md

 - ⚠️ Planned: More prompt customization and story saving

 ###  Authentication and Authorization
-- Role field available in the registration form (to assign admin rights)
 - ⚠️ Planned: Implement login system and secure admin/user routes

 ---